Breo Ellipta Dosage

 Dosage form: inhalation powder

-BREO ELLIPTA should be administered once daily every day by the orally inhaled route only.
+BREO ELLIPTA should be administered as 1 inhalation once daily by the orally inhaled route only.

-BREO ELLIPTA should be taken at the same time every day.
+BREO ELLIPTA should be used at the same time every day.
 Do not use BREO ELLIPTA more than 1 time every 24 hours.

 After inhalation, the patient should rinse his/her mouth with water without swallowing to help reduce the risk of oropharyngeal candidiasis.